Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +3500

-- The Wildcats' national championship odds have improved from +15000 at the start of the season to +3500, the 43rd-biggest change among all teams.
+- The Wildcats were +15000 to win the national championship at the beginning of the season, and have now moved up to +3500, which is the 43rd-biggest change in the country.

-- With odds of +3500, Kansas State has been given a 2.8% chance of winning the national championship.
+- Based on its moneyline odds, Kansas State has a 2.8% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.